AZHB/AZHB.github.io/index.md

   <tr>
     <td style="width:200px"> <img src="me.png" alt="Welcome" width="194px"> </td>
     <td style="vertical-align:top"> <div style="text-align:center"><h3> Welcome! </h3></div>
          <p>Welcome to my Github portfolio!
 Please find a selection of relevant projects in the 'Projects' section, along with a general summary of my background and experience in the 'About' section.
 To contact me, refer to the 'Contact' section.
+To access the source code of some of my projects, refer to https://github.com/AZHB.
 A CV is available on request, thank you for taking the time to look at some of my work!</p>

       <p> - Evan Tyrrell</p>
     </td>